10 Questions To Ask When Refinancing

 The one exception to this is that you can generally take out up to 100% of your equity on a VA loan if you qualify based on your credit score and DTI ratio.
 Speak with a lender about their specific requirements.

 Ask your lender how much of your available equity you can cash out with a refinance.
 Compare your lender’s percentage to the current equity in your home and see if it’s enough to accomplish your goals.
-You may want to consider a different lender if you can’t cash out enough equity to pay off your debt or complete the project you want to fund.
+You may want to shop for different lenders or reconsider if you should refinance at all if you can’t cash out enough equity to pay off your debt or complete the project you want to fund.
 You can also wait through a few more monthly payments until you have the right amount of equity.

 You must pay closing costs to your lender when you finalize your refinance, just like when you got your original loan.
 The specific closing costs you’ll pay vary depending on where you live and the lender you choose.